SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

         SELECT carrid, connid FROM zdemo_abap_fli WHERE carrid = 'LH' INTO TABLE @DATA(it2).

         "Dynamic ABAP SQL statements
-        "In ABAP Cloud, no syntax error will be displayed.
-However, a runtime error "will occur when running the class.
+        "No syntax error will be displayed for the dynamic statements.
+        "However, a runtime error will occur when running the class (in ABAP Cloud).
         "Note: Check out the CL_ABAP_DYN_PRG class, which supports dynamic programming "by checking the validity of dynamic specifications.
         SELECT SINGLE carrid, connid FROM ('SPFLI') WHERE carrid = 'LH' INTO NEW @DATA(ref_a).
-        "No runtime error if you have imported the ABAP cheat sheet repository objects SELECT SINGLE carrid, connid FROM ('ZDEMO_ABAP_FLI') WHERE carrid = 'LH' INTO NEW @DATA(ref_b).
+        "No runtime error if you have imported the ABAP cheat sheet repository objects.
+        SELECT SINGLE carrid, connid FROM ('ZDEMO_ABAP_FLI') WHERE carrid = 'LH' INTO NEW @DATA(ref_b).

         "Examples for deprecated and invalid syntax in ABAP for Cloud Development